Mary Beard

 Her most recently released work was Emperor of Rome on September 28th, 2023.

-Will there be any more books by Mary Beard?
+Are there upcoming new books by Mary Beard?

 How many books has Mary Beard written?

-Mary Beard has written 26 books excluding contributions to anthologies.
-1 book in The A. W. Mellon Lectures in the Fine Arts Series, 19 books in the Non-Fiction Books, 1 book in the Very Short Introductions Series, 2 books in the Religions of Rome Series, 1 book in the Wonders of the World Series, 1 book in the Revealing Antiquity Series, 1 book in the Sather Classical Lectures Series.
+Mary Beard has written 29 books excluding contributions to anthologies.
+1 book in The A. W. Mellon Lectures in the Fine Arts Series, 2 books in the Wonders of the World Series, 21 Non-Fiction Books, 1 book in the Very Short Introductions Series, 2 books in the Religions of Rome Series, 1 book in the Revealing Antiquity Series, 1 book in the Sather Classical Lectures Series.

 Have a Question?